XimeraProject/ximeraLatex/README.md

 `C:\localtexmf\`

 and move ximeraLatex to `C:\localtexmf\`.
-To MiKteX to notice this directory, goto:
+For MiKteX to notice this directory, go to:

 1. Start -> All programs -> MiKTeX Folder -> Maintenance (Admin) Folder -> Settings (Admin)
-2. Now select the tab "Root"
+2. Now select the tab "Roots"
 3. Click "Add" because you are going to add a path
 4. Find `C:\localtexmf\` and click "OK"
 5. Click "apply" "OK" and then you are ready to go.

 This will allow all of your documents to find ximera.cls

+#### ximeraLatex vs ximera.cls

+While one could simply move ximera.cls to the directory on the path, we suggest that the entire ximeraLatex directory should be moved as described above.
+This will allow users to update to the most recent version of the ximera.cls and discourage users from working directly in ximeraLatex.
+When building activities, each activity should be in its own directory.

 ### Check the ximeraLatex directory